spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 ### tagmappings.mappings
-Dictionary containing mappings (dictionaries) for of part-of-speech tag mappings between different tag sets.
+Mappings of part-of-speech tags between different tag sets.

 ### pos_to_upos()
 Map POS tags to Universal Dependency POS tags.
-This only works if there is a conversion function in `util.tagsets.pos_to_upos` for the given language and tagset.
+This only works if there is a conversion function in `util.tagsets.pos_to_upos` for the given language and tag set.

 **Arguments:**

 - `pos`: The part-of-speech tag to convert.
 - `lang`: The language code.
-- `tagset`: The name of the tagset that `pos` belongs to.
+- `tagset`: The name of the tag set that `pos` belongs to.

 ### tagmappings.split_tag()